TrapKillo/Agar.io-Bots/README.md

 ## Installation

-Add chromedrive to your path (if you get errors)

 1. Install nodejs, python and pip
 2. Install the nodejs dependancys: npm install express figlet serve-index socket.io readline
-3. Install the python modules: pip install selenium pip install os
+3. Install the python modules: pip install selenium
+4. Add chromedrive to your path (should fix any errors you get

 ## Usage